API reference¶

 device (str | None) – torch device to use for the calculation.
 If None, we will try the options in the model’s supported_device in order.

-Calculate the density of states for a given ase.Atoms object, or a list of ase.Atoms objects.
+Calculate the density of states, bandgap, and Fermi level for a given ase.Atoms object, or a list of ase.Atoms objects.

 - Parameters: